algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 }
 ```

-1. Sign arbitrary data with a secondary public key that the wallet knows (recalling the Algorand Rekey) or a multisig address derived by two or more public keys that the wallet knows (recall the Algorand MultiSig), or a hierarchical deterministic (HD) wallet.
+1. Sign arbitrary data with a secondary public key that the wallet knows (recalling the Algorand Rekey) or a multisig address derived by two or more public keys that the wallet knows (recalling the Algorand MultiSig), or a hierarchical deterministic (HD) wallet.
+For example:

 ```json
 {